etpinard/karma-benchmark-json-reporter/README.md

 Default: the identity function.

-Each compiled results item has the following keys:
+Each compiled results item corresponds to one benchmark run has the following keys:

-- `fullName`: full (and unique) run name concatenating `browser`, `suite` and `name` velues
+- `fullName`: full (and unique) run name concatenating `browser`, `suite` and `name` values
-- `browser`: nbame of browser used
+- `browser`: name of browser used
 - `suite`: name of suite (as set in `suite('<>', function () {}`)
 - `name`: name of benchmark (as set in `benchmark('<>', function () {}`)
 - `count`: number of times the test was executed